ztachip/ztachip/Documentation/HardwareDesign.md

 stage of the execution pipeline is occupied by different threads.
 Therefore we have an effective execution rate of one VLIW instruction per clock per pcore.

-For example, the code below is compiled into one single VLIW instruction and taken one clock of execution.
+For example, the code below is compiled into one single VLIW instruction.
+All data operations and arithmetic calculation together take just one clock of execution and also without any memory stall cycles.
+This same code using traditional RISCV instructions would take up to 10 RISCV instructions that may also incur memory stall cycles in addition.

 `z[i++] = x[i+2]+y[i+3];`